strapi/strapi/docs/3.0.0-beta.0/guides/api-documentation.md

 In this file we have only one route that we want to reference in our documentation (`/`).
 Usually, the tag object is used for the SWAGGER UI, it will group this route under the `Email - Email` dropdown in the documentation.
 Furthermore, the algorithm will try to find the model to generate the best response possible.
 If the model is unknown it generates a response like the following `{ foo: "string" }` that you can easily override later.

 There's another property to guide the algorithm to create the best response possible, the `actionType` key.
 When we can't know by the controller name the type of the returned response (like `find` and `findOne`) you can specify it with this key.
-Here's an example from the `./plugins/users-permissions/config/routes.json` file.
+Here's an example from the `users-permissions` route file.

 ```
 {